okartal/divscan/README.md

 # Shannon - Measuring Genomic Diversity using Information Theory

-*NOTE*: The code is usable but API may change in the future
+*NOTE*: The command line app is usable but installation, API, and implementation may change in the future

 ## Requirements